|

 cotton and wool counterparts that tend to flatten out over time,

+significantly reducing their ability to trap warm air.
 Polyester is used in pants, shirts, suits, and bed

 sheets either by itself or as a blend, because of its wrinkle-resistant